This chapter is remixed from Basic Kitchen and Food Service Management by The BC Cook Articulation Committee.

 |Green Beans||6 #10 Can||3 5/6||$28.95||$110.98|

 In addition to the quantity of items, the inventory usually has room for the unit cost and total value of each item in storage.
 The total values of the items are added together to give the total dollar value of the inventory.
-This is also knows as extending the inventory.
+This is also known as extending the inventory.
 The total value of the inventory is known as the closing inventory for the day the inventory was taken.
 This amount will also be used as the opening inventory to compare with the next physical inventory.
 If the inventory is taken on the same day of each month, the figures can be used to accurately determine the monthly food cost.
 The physical inventory is used to verify the accuracy of the perpetual inventory.
 For example, if 15 whole beef tenderloins are counted during a physical inventory, but the perpetual inventory suggests that there should be 20 tenderloins on hand, then a control problem exists and you need to find the reason for the variance.

 Computerized Inventory Control

 Most people today use computerized systems to calculate, track, and extend inventory.
-These systems enable the restaurant to have a much tighter and more accurate control over the inventory on hand and the costs of that inventory.
+These systems enable the restaurant to have much tighter and more accurate control over the inventory on hand and the costs of that inventory.
 Having access to information such as ordering history and the best price paid is just one of the benefits of these systems.
 They can also help the purchaser predict demand levels throughout the year.
 These programs in many cases are also integrated with the point-of-sale (POS) system used to track sales, and can even remove an item from a computerized inventory list when the waiter registers the sale of any menu item on the restaurant terminal.
-That is, if a customer orders one chicken dish from the menu, all the items required to make one portion of the chicken are discounted from inventory.
+That is if a customer orders one chicken dish from the menu, all the items required to make one portion of the chicken are discounted from inventory.
 This provides management with a constant up-to-date perpetual inventory of most inventory items.

 Smaller operations will use a spreadsheet application to manage inventory, so you should also be familiar with a program like Microsoft Excel if you are responsible for ordering and inventory.
 The information required for the program to do the calculations properly is available from the invoices received with your supplies.
 That is, the quantities and prices of the goods you most recently received should be entered into the computer program either by you or by the restaurant’s purchaser.
 These prices and quantities are automatically used to calculate the cost of the goods on hand.
 This automated process can save you an enormous amount of time and, if the information entered into the computer is accurate, may also save you money.
 In any inventory system, there is always a possibility for error, but with computerized assistance, this risk is minimized.